DonaldET/DemoDev/docs_sources/001-001-README.md

 Most of DemoDev is built using Java 8, but Java 9 introduced the REPL (Run-Execute-Print-Loop); an interactive Java runtime environment.
 Many of us are still tied to Java 8 for business reasons, but would like to experiment with the REPL.
 This site, https://github.com/javaterminal/tryjshell, offers a browser-accessible version of the REPL.
 They provide a hosted version at https://tryjshell.org/.

-#### Learning Java and Coding Practice
+#### Java and Python Coding Practice, Data Management Free Resources

-Some educational web sites for testing your Java and Python coding skills are:
+Here are some educational web sites for testing your Java and Python coding skills:

 - [https://www.hackerrank.com/](https://www.hackerrank.com/ "Hacker Rank"), test problems and competitive scoring.
 - [https://leetcode.com/](https://leetcode.com/ "Leet Code"), presenting problems and solutions in a peer-reviewed development environment.